 “We will not support food safety legislation that bans or phases out BPA from any food and beverage container.”

-BPA, while controversial in regards to actual health effects, has been studied almost to death and has been found to have major health risks.
+BPA, while controversial in regards to long-term health, has been studied almost to death and has been found to have major health risks.
 However, the big wigs like The FDA, the Environmental Protection Agency and the National Institutes of Health all want to waste time examining whether or not BPA is an actual risk before making a statement about the safety of BPA in food and drink containers.
 EVEN though these groups have already been studying BPA for years and multiple studies have already shown that BPA exposure is linked to an increased risk of heart disease and diabetes, decreased sensitivity to chemotherapy in cancer patients, developmental and brain effects in infants and more.
 Also, just recently the FDA admitted that BPA needs harsher regulations.

 I’m not sure what BPA is bad golden ticket everyone is searching for but by the time the food industry finds said ticket it could be too late for families already exposed to BPA.
 Lame all around.